 New England College of Optometry provides an in-depth pathway through clinical education that affords a set of experiences designed to prepare students for success in their future careers.
-Our optometrists-in-training grow their skills through hands-on experiences in a variety of settings, including hospitals, community health centers, private practices, and mobile eye clinics.
+Our optometrists-in-training grow their skills through hands-on experiences in a variety of settings, including comprehensive vision centers, hospitals, community health centers, private practices, and veterans medical centers.

 Education Rooted in Clinical Experiences